-Why Lighting Is Important to Creating A Sleep Sanctuary
+Why Lighting is Important to Creating A Sleep Sanctuary

 Aug 04, 2022

-Sleep is considered more than just a time for our bodies to rest and recover.
-Studies show that not allowing your body to receive quality sleep can heavily impact your quality of life during your waking hours.
+Sleep is more than just a time for our bodies to rest and recover.
+Studies show that not allowing your body to receive quality sleep can heavily impact your quality of life during waking hours.

 We take the time to thoughtfully pick out design elements for other spaces in the home to make it cozy, warm, and inviting, such as the living area or dining space.
 But our bedroom space can often neglect critical elements that should make it a sleep sanctuary conducive to rest.

 And with everyday life getting busier in different ways, we often find ourselves sacrificing our sleep or finding it difficult to “rest.”
-Neglecting a sleep-inducing bedtime routine that encourages quality sleep also impacts our overall health.
+Neglecting a sleep-inducing bedtime routine that encourages quality sleep also impacts our health.

 So how can we create a space of calm and rest?
-And did you know that choice of home lighting in your bedroom can affect the quality of sleep you receive?
+And did you know that the choice of home lighting in your bedroom can affect the quality of sleep you receive?

 CALM SPACE AND SLEEP QUALITY

-Creating a comfortable space that induces good-quality sleep is key to improving sleep.
+Creating a comfortable space that induces good-quality sleep is critical to improving sleep.
 And making the perfect sleep sanctuary will help you commit to a bedtime routine that will cause proper rest and recovery.
 And picking out the right lighting can provide your mind with the rest reset it needs.

 CREATE A CALMING ROUTINE